 My Hoodie of Humility

-Springtime has come, and a new day is here.
-It is a very fine day, a good day to wear my hoodie, the one I wear all year.
-It is my spiritual hoodie of compassion and more.
+Autumn has arrived.
+Hoodie wearing time is here.
+But I am already wearing my hoodie.
+It is the one I wear all year.
+It is my spiritual hoodie of compassion, kindness, patience and more.
 It is my hoodie of humility.
-Putting it on, I feel it and I become it.
+Wearing it, I become it.
 It looks and feels good.
 It is good.
 It comforts me and empowers me.
 It's a beautiful thing.

 The comfort of compassion....